Self-Consistency Training for Density-Functional-Theory Hamiltonian Prediction: Self-Consistency Training

 \subsection{Amortization of DFT Calculation}

-As mentioned in \secref{mth-sc}, self-consistency training can be applied to almost unlimited unlabeled molecular structures, hence could substantially improve the generalizability of a Hamiltonian prediction model.
+As mentioned in \secref{mth-sc}, self-consistency training can be applied to unlimited unlabeled molecular structures, hence can substantially improve the generalizability of a Hamiltonian prediction model.
 Here, we point out that self-consistency training is also more efficient to improve generalizability than generating additional labels using DFT on those data and then supervising the model.
-This is based on the interpretation that self-consistency training is an amortization of DFT calculation: for a given molecular structure $\clM$, DFT requires \emph{multiple} SCF iterations for convergence before it can provide a supervision on $\clM$ (\figref{sc-loss}, top right), while self-consistency training only requires \emph{one} SCF iteration to evaluate the loss and guide the training on $\clM$ (\figref{sc-loss}, bottom right).
-This indicates that given the same amount of computational resources measured in the number of SCF iterations, self-consistency training can spread the resource on more molecular structures, hence providing information on a larger range of the input space.
+This is based on the interpretation that self-consistency training is an \emph{amortization} of DFT: for a given molecular structure $\clM$, DFT requires \emph{multiple} SCF iterations for convergence before it can provide a supervision on $\clM$ (\figref{sc-loss}, top right), while self-consistency training only requires \emph{one} SCF iteration to evaluate the loss and guide the training on $\clM$ (\figref{sc-loss}, bottom right).
+This indicates that given the same amount of computational resources measured in the number of SCF iterations, self-consistency training can distribute the resource on more molecular structures, hence providing information on a larger range of the input space.
 This is more valuable than Hamiltonian labels on fewer molecular structures for the model to generalize to a broad range of molecular structures.

-As an alternative way to carry out DFT calculation, self-consistency training of a Hamiltonian prediction model can be more efficient to solve a large amount of molecular structures collectively than directly using conventional DFT calculation on them.
-Apart from the amortization effect of self-consistency training, the efficiency is also benefited from the generalization of a Hamiltonian prediction model to similar molecular structures, on which the model can already provide close results.
+Self-consistency training can also be viewed as a way to carry out DFT calculation.
+Under this view, the amortization effect makes self-consistency training a more efficient method than the conventional DFT to solve a large amount of molecular structures.
+Apart from the amortization effect, the efficiency is also benefited from the generalization of a Hamiltonian prediction model to similar molecular structures, on which the model can already provide close results.
 The demand to solve a set of molecular structures is not uncommon; \eg, high-throughput drug screening requires investigating a large amount of ligand-receptor compounds using DFT~\citep{jordaan2020virtual}.
 Therefore, the applicability scope of Hamiltonian prediction with self-consistency training is enlarged.